 - In-Building Coverage & Measurement App – the PSCR is developing in-building apps for evaluating signal coverage and strength, which is critical when it comes to public safety communications.
 The app will allow for rapid collection of in-build data and coverage and allow for quick identification of problem areas that need improvement.
 Learn more »

 - Extended Cell Testing – know that 68% of landmass in the U.S. is rural, this project aims to improve the typical cellular radius of cell towers in rural areas to allow for increased range with decreased deployment costs to ensure that extended performance and coverage is provided for emergency responders nationwide.
 Learn more »

 - Vehicular Network System – this project is analyzing cost-effective solution for vehicle-mounted satellite infrastructure for emergency responders operating outside the coverage of FirstNet and LTE signal.
 This could provide first responders with critical communications services when other signal is unavailable.
 Learn more »

 DAS Installation for Public Safety Use in the Southwest

 While these projects are helping move the industry forward greatly, you can take immediate measures to improve the connectivity for public safety in your building, in case an emergency should occur.
 At Corporate Technology Solutions, we strive to design and install a solution suited to your specific needs.
 Our team can design in-building emergency communication systems to ensure that your building is first responder ready, while creating efficient, cost-saving designs.

-We have offices in Tempe, Tucson, Salt Lake City, Las Vegas, and Albuquerque, but can provide DAS installation and design services throughout Arizona, Utah, and New Mexico.
+We have offices in Tempe, Tucson, and Salt Lake City but can provide DAS installation and design services throughout Arizona and Utah.
 Contact us to get started on improving the emergency response communication throughout your building or property!